carbon-language/carbon-lang/docs/design/unions.md

-`create` and `destroy` correspond to placement-`new` and pseudo-destructor calls in C++, but they can only be applied to union members; the lifetimes of ordinary struct fields and variables are always tied to their scope. `destroy` can be thought of as a unary operator, but a `create` statement has the syntax and semantics of a variable declaration, with `create` taking the place of `var`, and the field expression taking the place of the variable name.
+`create` and `destroy` correspond to placement-`new` and pseudo-destructor calls in C++, but they can only be applied to union members; the lifetimes of ordinary struct fields and variables are always tied to their scope.
+It is an error to apply `create` to a union that already has an active member, or apply `destroy` to a union that does not have an active member. `destroy` can be thought of as a unary operator, but a `create` statement has the syntax and semantics of a variable declaration, with `create` taking the place of `var`, and the field expression taking the place of the variable name.

 **FIXME**: Does the `create` syntax make it sufficiently clear that the `=` represents initialization, not assignment?
 Can we do better?